karlbennett/MyApplication/README.md

 ##### Intellij can't render the layout

-When you first open the layout `activity_main.xml` file you may get an error stating that Intellij cannot find a `R$style` class stops the layout from rendering.
+When you first open the layout `activity_main.xml` file you may get an error stating that Intellij cannot find a `R$style` class which stops the layout from rendering.
 This can be fixed by rebuilding the project through Intellij with "Build -> Rebuild Project", then closing and reopening the project.